riyadomf/knowledgeRelay/README.md

 ### **Solution:**

-An AI agent using a Retrieval-Augmented Generation (RAG) architecture for a smooth and efficient knowledge transfer process.
+An AI agent serves as a knowledge base, facilitating a smooth and efficient knowledge transfer process.
 The system will:

 * Capture Knowledge: Interactively prompt outgoing members with adaptive questions to build a project-specific knowledge base from their expertise and existing documents (PDFs, Word).
 * Deliver Knowledge: Allow new members to ask natural language questions (e.g., "How do we handle token expiration?") and receive concise, contextual answers with source attribution, directly from the curated knowledge base.